framefetch

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool extracts structured data from one public social-video URL, listing supported platforms (YouTube, TikTok, etc.) and distinguishing it from the sibling tool by focusing on extraction rather than platform capabilities.
+The description clearly states the tool extracts structured data from a single public social-video URL, listing supported platforms and specific data types (metadata, insights, transcript, etc.).
+It distinguishes itself from sibling tools (framefetch_account, framefetch_platform_capabilities) by focusing on video content extraction.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.